rabbitmq/rabbitmq-website/docs/install-windows-manual.md

 and `\erl{version}\bin\erl.exe` will be in `C:\Program Files` for 64-bit Erlang installations

 **Important:** your system should only have one version of Erlang installed.
-Please consult the [Windows-specific Issues](./windows-quirks) page.
+Please consult the [Windows Configuration](./windows-configuration) page.

 ### Make Sure ERLANG_HOME is Set {#set-erlang-home-variable}